CarlosYinn/printed-traces/docs/methodology/analytical-methods.md

 ### Model training

 Both corpora were imported with MALLET's `import-file` command using `--keep-sequence` (required for LDA) and `--remove-stopwords`.
+In addition to MALLET's built-in English stopword list, a custom stopword file (`scripts/build_mallet/custom_stopwords.txt`) was compiled specifically for this corpus.
+It removes high-frequency terms that are uninformative for topical discrimination in this particular collection, including newspaper boilerplate (e.g., *said*, *would*, *made*), OCR artifacts, and corpus-specific proper nouns that would otherwise dominate topic keys without adding interpretive value.
 Training was conducted with the following parameters:

 ```
 mallet train-topics \